wchristian/perl5_wiki/Defaults-for-v7.md

     - Yes there is evidence it's going to break a little bit on CPAN.
     - This is a highly desired feature so the value outweighs the breaks.
 3. `feature fc`
-    - it's a short keyword and might conflict with subroutines.
+    - it's a short keyword and might conflict with existing subroutines.
 4. `feature current_sub`
    - Technically this is a keyword `__SUB__()` -- Sawyer